semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 Parameterized promotions allow you to propagate environment variables on all jobs in the next pipeline.

 Use parameters to reduce the amount of pipeline duplication.
 For example, if you create a parametrized pipeline that reads the target environment from a variable, you can reuse it to deploy an application to production and testing environments.
-Parameters work with [manual](#how-to-add-promotions) and [automatic](#automatic-promotions) promotions.
+Parameters work with [manual](#manual-promotions) and [automatic](#automatic-promotions) promotions.

-### How to add parameters
+### How to add parameters {#parameters-add}

 To add parameters to a promotion, follow these steps: